hagaarmagdy/Zeyaa-Music-App/README.md

 Zeyaa Music Application

-•	Zeyaa is a digital music, podcast, and video service and audio streaming that gives you access to millions of songs and other content from creators all over the world.
+•	Zeyaa is a digital music, podcast, and audio service and audio streaming that gives you access to millions of songs and other content from creators all over the world.
 Objective

 •	Build a website to allow users to share their favorite music with the world